Meissaa/ToDoListClientCommandLine/README.md

-# ToDoListClientCommandLine
+# ToDoListClients

+This sample contains a solution file that contains three projects:

+* ToDoList.WebApi.Client
+* ToDoList.WebApp
+* ToDoList.Client.ConsoleCommander

-Todolist is a simple and very fast task manager for the command line.
+ToDoList.Client.ConsoleCommander is a simple and very fast task manager for the command line.

 ## Commands